 and the Nagoya Protocol on Access and Benefit-sharing

-, have identified capacity building and development as a priority for the effective implementation of these three instruments, as well as the Strategic Plan for Biodiversity 2011-2020
+, have identified capacity-building and development as a priority for the effective implementation of these three instruments, as well as the Kunming-Montreal Global Biodiversity Framework

 The CBD Secretariat has adopted a strategic, integrated and results-oriented approach to capacity development in accordance with decision XIII/23

 of the Conference of the Parties (COP).
 Under this approach, it is recognized that the choice of tools and methodologies for delivering capacity development varies according to the needs and contexts of the target audience, and that the involvement of partner organizations and stakeholders is crucial to the success of any capacity development intervention.

 The main role of the CBD Secretariat

 is to coordinate and facilitate capacity-building support to Parties for the effective implementation of the Convention and its Protocols, in accordance with relevant COP and COP-MOP decisions.